gristlabs/grist-static/README.md

 You can get the files needed by:

  * Building from source.
- * Or by running `npm pack grist-static` to fetch the latest tarball from the NPM registry
+ * Or by running `npm pack grist-static` to fetch the latest tarball from the NPM registry.
  * Or by visiting https://registry.npmjs.org/grist-static/latest and finding a link to the latest tarball, then downloading it.

 Tarballs (`.tgz` files) are a common archive format, with many free